Harvey Reid has played and taught guitar for 30 years, was a former national

 but nobody wants to hear your friends play bass.
 Unless you are

-making a firm commitment to performing with a bass player, there
+making a firm commitment to always performing with a bass player, there

 is no need to have one on your CD.
 "Commercial airplay"